Protect Duty: How prepared are UK councils?

 Interestingly, 237 UK councils confirmed they have zero budget currently allocated to the upcoming legislation and will not assign a budget until the new law is confirmed by the government and clearer guidelines are shared.

-Commenting on the findings, Heald Managing Director, Debbie Heald MBE adds: “The new ‘Protect Duty’ legislation has been in the pipeline for quite some time now and has been discussed in parliament on numerous occasions.
-It’s really surprising to see how few councils have actually started to assign and spend budgets on the pending measures.
+Commenting on the findings, Heald Managing Director and Co-Owner Debbie Heald MBE adds: “The new ‘Protect Duty’ legislation has been in the pipeline for quite some time now and has been discussed in parliament on numerous occasions.
+It’s surprising to see how few councils have started to assign and spend budgets on the pending measures.

-“Our initial information is that commercial entities are preparing ahead of the legislation; it is however concerning that so few councils are planning to implement these measures unless it becomes law.
-It is surely a public duty to protect our citizens.
+“Our initial information is that commercial entities are preparing ahead of the legislation; it is, however, concerning that so few councils are planning to implement these measures unless it becomes law.
+It is undoubtedly a public duty to protect our citizens.

-“Protect Duty will have a big impact on councils and the work that needs to be done in many towns and cities, so planning ahead and starting to look at what measures can and should be implemented to keep individuals safe is essential.
+“Protect Duty will have a significant impact on councils and the work that needs to be done in many towns and cities, so planning ahead and looking at what measures can and should be implemented to keep individuals safe is essential.

 “We would really encourage all those responsible to begin looking into what the pending law means for them and what they could begin to do now to prevent delays in getting these measures in place in the future.”